Sorrows of Stephen: Synopsis

 Then, in another visit to the opera, Christine sits between Stephen and William, holding hands with William.
 The same woman (Mrs. X) and man sit in front of them.
 Stephen writes a note and asks Christine to pass it to the man.
 William sees this, angrily asks Stephen if this is the man, he says it must be, and William punches the man.

 William and Christine have a romantic evening, and he eventually confronts her about being with another man, which she confesses to, but will not reveal his identity.
 William proposes to Christine, and says that it must end with this other man.

 Stephen and Christine go on a date to an art museum, and Christine tells him that she is marrying William and they must end their affair.
 Stephen is very distressed by this.
 Just as they are kissing goodbye, William enters, realizes it's Stephen, and punches him.

 William and Stephen ride in the back of the same taxi with the female driver, and William tells Stephen that he will have to forget about Christine.
 He offers for Stephen to stay at their house because he's worried about him, but Stephen won't.
 He gets of the taxi, and the driver returns the copy of Sorrows of Young Werther he left before.

 Back at his apartment, Stephen struggles to write a note to Christine, and eventually settles on leaving another book page reference and the words “There is no hope.”
 He reads out of his book how the character eventually commits suicide.
 He readies a situation exactly the same way, and puts the gun from Howard Fishbein to his temple.
 Just as he is about to pull the trigger, Christine knocks on the door.
 She apologizes, consoles him, and leaves.

 Stephen gets a smile on his face, pulls out a card from his desk.
 It has a message from Mrs. X apologizing for missing their lunch date and has her phone number.
 He calls Mrs. X and asks her to a date at the Plaza Hotel.

 Howard Fishbein is hailing a taxi, not looking like a bum anymore.
 Stephen and he converse, and Howard explains that he has sold the stories he's been writing, he and his high school sweetheart Marissa are seeing each other again, and he's successful overall.
 Stephen mentions that he has something of Howard's in his apartment (referring to the gun), and Howard says he won't be needing it.
 Stephen saunters off to greet the new day.

 Production history

-Sorrows of Stephen debuted in a workshop at The Other Stage at The Public Theatre in October 1979, and transferred to its world premiere production at the Theatre Cabaret at the Public Theatre that November.
+Sorrows of Stephen debuted in a workshop at The Other Stage at The Public Theater in October 1979, and transferred to its world premiere production at the Theatre Cabaret at The Public Theater that November.
 The premiere was presented by Joseph Papp and directed by Sheldon Larry.
 The cast included John Shea, John Del Regno, Sherry Steiner, Kathy McKenna, William Duff-Griffin, Barbara Williams, Richard Backus, Anne De Salvo, and Pamela Reed.
 It ran 167 performances.